 Ethiopia and Sudan have made significant progress in expanding their road network.
 For instance, Ethiopia's road network increased from 19 000 km in 1990 to 120 171 km in 2018 with 16% paved.
-The country has spent about US\$11 billion on road building over the past 20 years that now accounts for about 25% of the federal government's annual infrastructure spending.151
+The country has spent about US\$11 billion on road building over the past 20 years that now accounts for about 25% of the federal government's annual infrastructure spending.[147]

 Ethiopia uses the neighbouring Djibouti as the main access to the sea for its import-export business.
-Initially

-Chart 25: Transport and communication indicators in the Horn of Africa, 2019 this occurred via a paved road until the completion of an electrified railway line of 750 km connecting Addis Ababa with Djibouti at a cost of US\$4 billion.
-Peaceful relations with Eritrea opens up new opportunities such as a planned railway line between Addis Ababa and the Eritrean port of Assab, as well as two new roads linking the two countries.152
+Initially this occurred via a paved road until the completion of an electrified railway line of 750 km connecting Addis Ababa with Djibouti at a cost of US\$4 billion.
+Peaceful relations with Eritrea open up new opportunities such as a planned railway line between Addis Ababa and the Eritrean port of Assab, as well as two new roads linking the two countries.[148]